petersumner/TicTacToe/README.md

 # TicTacToe
-Play TicTacToe against an AI that never loses
+Play TicTacToe against an AI that doesn't lose